paliarush/magento2-vagrant-for-developers/README.md

 bash init_project.sh -f
 ```

-You can reset project settings and Magento 2 code base at the same time.
+It is possible to reset Magento 2 code base at the same time.
 Magento 2 code base will be deleted and then cloned from the repositories specified in [etc/config.yaml](etc/config.yaml.dist)

-Go to 'vagrant-magento' created earlier and run in command line:

 ```
 bash init_project.sh -fc